 One of the aspects I appreciated most about homeschooling was its flexibility.
-I could learn at my own pace – rather than wasting hours in classrooms discussing concepts that I already understood, I could move onto the next lesson and work ahead.
+I could learn at my own pace – rather than wasting hours in a classroom discussing concepts that I already understood, I could move onto the next lesson and work ahead.
 That’s one of the reasons I’m a 20-year old senior at The College of New Jersey.
 American public school standards place me a year behind according to my age, but homeschooling allowed me to excel based on my capacity to learn.

 To this day, I believe that going to class can be enormous waste of time.
 If students complete the assigned reading/problem sets beforehand and understand the concepts, there’s no need to go over the material again.
 Homeschooling taught me to attack learning in the most efficient and effective way possible; after all – my only obstacle was myself.
 It also instilled the discipline, perseverance, and resourcefulness that eased my transition to college.
 Many of my peers weren’t challenged in high school, and didn’t know how to study for difficult exams, while I found my college classes easier than my high school ones.
 My history of in-depth rhetorical analysis, copious note taking, and efficient study habits prepared me to excel in any academic environment.